Coptic language: Verbal grade system

 For most transitive verbs, both absolute and nominal state grade verbs are available for non-pronominal objects.
-However, there is one important restriction, known as Jernstedt's rule (or the Stern-Jernstedt rule) (Jernstedt 1927): present-tense sentences cannot be used in the nominal state grade.
+However, there is one important restriction, known as Jernstedt's rule (or the Stern-Jernstedt rule) : present-tense sentences cannot be used in the nominal state grade.
 Thus sentences in the present tense always show a pattern like the first example above (absolute state), never the second pattern (nominal state).

 In general, the four grades of Coptic verb are not predictable from the root, and are listed in the lexicon for each verb.
 The following chart shows some typical patterns of correspondence:

 It is hazardous to make firm generalisations about the relationships between these grade forms, but the nominal state is usually shorter than the corresponding absolute and neutral forms.
 Absolute and neutral state forms are usually bisyllabic or contain a long vowel; the corresponding nominal state forms are monosyllabic or have short vowels.